Mynuddin-dev/Mynuddin-dev/README.md

 - 🎓  I'm currently studying Software Engineering at Noakhali Science and Technology University
 - 👯  I’m looking to collaborate Who Working on DataScience
 - ✉️  You can shoot me an email at dr.mdmynuddin@gmail.com I'll try to respond as soon as I can.
-- 💬  Fell free to knock me :)
+- 💬  Feel free to knock me :)
 - ⚡  Fun fact: I am a good Chef 😄 and Game Lover also.